 SPEAR User Security Policy means the policy set out in Schedule 11, as amended from time to time.

 State means New South Wales, Queensland, South Australia, Tasmania, Victoria and Western Australia.

+Statutory Body means a statutory authority, body or corporation including a State or Territory owned corporation (however described) established under any Commonwealth, State or Territory Law.

+Statutory Body Officer means an employee or officer of a Statutory Body.

 Subscriber has the meaning given to it in the ECNL.